 KNOWLEDGE, SKILLS, ABILITIES AND OTHER CHARACTERISTICS:

-- Ability to communicate effectively with a diverse population, in-person and via telephone.
+- Willingness and aptitude to learn the skills necessary to communicate effectively with a diverse population, in person and via telephone.

 - Ability to take direction from supervisors.